 Leveraging the feedback regarding the complexity of the full IBKR platform, as well as the market trend of brokerages offering zero commission fees, the company created a “Lite” version that does not contain all the bells and whistles.

-According to their U.S. website, IBKR Lite clients can benefit from no inactivity fees and commission free U.S. stock/ETF trades.
+According to their U.S. website, IBKR Lite clients can benefit from commission free U.S. stock/ETF trades.

 The trade off is lower quality order executions.